Table of Contents

 There are a number of reasons that could cause a dog to bleed from his penis.
 These include but are not limited to: infections, injuries, urinary tract calculi (stones), cancerous developments, cysts and most common of all, prostatic diseases (prostate gland).

 The urinary tract is comprised of several sections.
 The canine penis is the terminal organ (end) of the urinary tract and blood may pass through it if any part of the urinary tract is affected by infection, tumors, cysts or calculi (stones).
-Bleeding from a canine penis is a common sign seen in urinary tract infections, cancerous developments and calculi accumulation.
+Bleeding from a dog penis is a common sign noticed in case urinary tract infections, cancerous developments and calculi (stone) accumulation.
 In the aforementioned causes of dog penis bleeding, it is common to notice blood when the dog is urinating.

 Persistent bleeding from dog penis is commonly associated with prostatic diseases and problems with the dog prostate gland.
-Prostatic diseases such as benign hyperplasia, prostatic abscesses, bacterial prostatitis, prostatic cysts and prostatic adenocarcinomas are common reasons for bleeding from a dog penis.
+Prostatic diseases such as Benign Prostatic Hyperplasia (BPH), prostatic abscesses, bacterial prostatitis, prostatic cysts and prostatic adenocarcinomas are common reasons for bleeding from a dog penis.
+These disorders are relatively common in intact dogs.
+Benign Prostatic Hyperplasia (BPH) is most common, where androgen or the hormone responsible for reproduction in male dogs is altered (stimulated or depressed).

 The likelihood that urinary tract infection or prostatic diseases are the cause increase if you observe any changes the way a dog normally defecates or urinates.
 This includes straining or frequency of urination or defecation.